logzio/logz-docs/_source/user-guide/users/single-sign-on/index.md

 When you enable SSO on your account, you're configuring Logz.io to hand off authentication to your identity provider.
-You'll be able expand or restrict a user's access to Logz.io, but not add or remove users from within Logz.io.
+You'll be able to expand or restrict a user's access to Logz.io, but not add or remove users from within Logz.io.

-All authenticated users will have access to your account, unless you configure groups.
+All authenticated users will have access to your account, and existing users will retain the permission levels they had before SSO was enabled, unless you configure groups.

+###### How SSO groups work

+SSO groups help you map, monitor, and edit access levels across multiple users in your organization.
+You can apply **User**, **Admin**, or **Read only** level permissions to all users in the group with a single set up, and change permission levels quickly and easily.
+(Read more on permission levels [here](https://docs.logz.io/user-guide/accounts/permissions/)).

+* Create a group in your SSO provider and add the users to the groups.
+* Add the group in your Logz.io account from **<i class="li li-gear"></i> Settings > [Manage users > Groups tab](https://app.logz.io/#/dashboard/settings/manage-users)**.
+* Set the permission level for the group to **Read only**, **User**, or **Admin**.

 ###### If you don't have any groups